Efficient PHP Array Manipulation: Using array_map() and array_filter() for Cleaner Code

 array_map( callable $callback, array $array, array …$arrays ) : array

-• $callback: A function to apply to each element of the array.
+• $callback: the function applied to each element.

-• $arrays (optional): Additional arrays to iterate over in parallel.
+• $arrays (optional): extra arrays walked in parallel.

 PHP